mdang/ga-lessons/js-functions/README.md

 ### Callbacks

-- Callbacks are functions passed as arguments to other functions, to be executed at another time
-- We frequently use callbacks when we have a process we want to run, but only at a certain time later
+Callbacks are functions passed as arguments to other functions, to be executed at another time.
+We frequently use callbacks when we have a process we want to run, but only at a certain time later.

 * `map()`
 * `forEach()`